VITAMIN: A Compositional Framework for Model Checking of Multi-Agent Systems

 These two aspects are the ones we decided to tackle by engineering and developing a formal verification framework for MAS, called \vitamin (\texttt{V}er\texttt{I}fica\texttt{T}ion of \texttt{A} \texttt{M}ult\texttt{I}-age\texttt{N}t system), which aims at being both highly compositional, in terms of the logic and model formalisms that can be employed, and highly usable, in terms of the user experience (from a developer and end-user side).
 The concept behind our methodology is to generalise MAS verification without being tied to any specific logic or model formalism. \vitamin, even though still under development, achieves compositionality through its design, minimising assumptions about the types of logics and models that can be employed.
 Its end-user's usability is enhanced through a user experience that guides the entire verification process.
 It is worth noting that, \vitamin's compositionality facilitates straightforward extension of its components by external developers.
 In this paper, we refrain from presenting experimental results or benchmarks for two primary reasons.
 Firstly, an empirical evaluation would be beyond the scope of our work, which focuses on the engineering of \vitamin and its foundational aspects.
 Secondly, due to \vitamin's inherent compositionality, it can readily accommodate the integration of both new and existing verification techniques.
 Consequently, comparing \vitamin with existing verification tools for MAS would not be meaningful, as each tool would essentially be compared, in theory, with itself.
-At the time of the submission, the \vitamin's architecture is the core of an European patent application~\cite{PFM24}.